Loading...

 11-15.

-Five Discourses Beginning with Non-Full Realization of Matter
+Five Discourses Beginning with Non-Full realisation of Matter

 617-621.
 At Sāvatthī.
-"Through not fully realizing matter, Vaccha, etc. through not fully realizing the practice leading to the cessation of matter, etc.
+"Through not fully realising matter, Vaccha, etc. through not fully realising the practice leading to the cessation of matter, etc.

 At Sāvatthī.
-"Through not fully realizing feeling, Vaccha, etc.
+"Through not fully realising feeling, Vaccha, etc.

 At Sāvatthī.
-"Through not fully realizing perception, Vaccha, etc.
+"Through not fully realising perception, Vaccha, etc.

 At Sāvatthī.
-"Through not fully realizing activities, Vaccha, etc.
+"Through not fully realising activities, Vaccha, etc.

 At Sāvatthī.
-"Through not fully realizing consciousness, Vaccha, etc. The fifteenth.
+"Through not fully realising consciousness, Vaccha, etc. The fifteenth.

 16-20.